UBio-MolFM: A Universal Molecular Foundation Model for Bio-Systems: Results

 \paragraph{Architectural Efficiency vs. Local Precision.} As shown in Table~\ref{tab:rel_energy_force}, UBio-MolFM (S2) achieves accuracy comparable to UMA and MACE-OMol on microscopic metrics despite a leaner architecture.
 E2Former-V2 employs two local equivariant layers and two long-range LSR layers to prioritize scalability, whereas MACE and UMA use heavier local components tuned for small-molecule manifolds (where OMol25 resides).
 This design maintains competitive accuracy while offering substantially higher throughput on large systems (see Table~\ref{tab:inference-speed}).

 \paragraph{The Biological Data Dividend and its Constraints.} The transition from Stage 2 to Stage 3 highlights the impact of UBio-Mol26.
-By adding macromolecular configurations, UBio-MolFM (S3) significantly improves protein-system accuracy, notably reducing force errors in both optimization and MD settings.
-At the same time, DNA optimization exhibits a regression in $\Delta E$ (8.622 for S2 to 13.760 for S3).
-This divergence likely reflects imbalanced coverage in UBio-Mol26 (see \S\ref{sec:data_construction}), where protein data dominates and nucleic-acid data remain limited to bottom-up fragments.
-The result underscores a concrete direction for improvement: expand top-down sampling and structural diversity for nucleic acids.
+By adding macromolecular configurations, UBio-MolFM (S3) dramatically improves protein-system accuracy and RNA optimization, with RNA energy MAE dropping by \textgreater60\% compared to baselines.
+Notably, S3 achieves the best force errors and temporal stability ($\Delta E$) in both protein optimization and MD settings.
+However, DNA optimization remains a challenge, exhibiting a regression in $\Delta E$ (8.171 for S2 to 19.454 for S3) and failing to match the local force precision of baseline models.
+This divergence likely reflects imbalanced coverage in UBio-Mol26 (see \S\ref{sec:data_construction}), where protein and RNA fragments are better represented, while complex DNA configurations remain limited.
+This result underscores a concrete direction for future research: expanding structural diversity specifically for DNA potential energy surfaces.